This post may contain affiliate links. Please read our disclosure policy.

 - Bake in preheated oven for 45 minutes or until golden brown.

-- Top with additional maple syrup or dust with powdered sugar.
+- To serve, top with additional maple syrup or dust with powdered sugar.